pd-projects/hugo-puredata.info/content/objects/lshift.md

 - sin
 - log
 arguments:
-- type: float
-  description: initialize value of right inlet (default 0).
+- description: initialize value of right inlet (default 0).
+  type: float
 inlets:
   1st:
+  - type: bang
-    bang: output the operation on the previously set values.
+    description: output the operation on the previously set values.
+  - type: float
-    float: value to the left side of operation and output.
+    description: value to the left side of operation and output.
   2nd:
+  - type: float
-    float: value to the right side of operation.
+    description: value to the right side of operation.
 outlets:
   1st:
+  - type: float
-    float: the result of the operation.
+    description: the result of the operation.
 draft: false
 ---
 The bitwise operators "&" and "|" perform "and" and "or" on each bit of the inputs considered as binary numbers. the "&gt;&gt;" and "&lt;&lt;" objects perform left and right signed bit shifts.
 These also expect integer input and truncate float values.